 By incorporating the following technologies, home owners can save money on their utility bills:

-- Automated HVAC systems can maintain a more energy-efficient temperature while the home owners are away at work, but switch to a more comfortable temperature prior to their arrival home.
-Zones can also be created to heat or cool only the areas most used by the occupants, keeping other areas, such as guest bedrooms, shut down until they are needed.
+- Automated HVAC systems can maintain an energy-efficient temperature when home owners are not in the house, but can switch to a more comfortable temperature shortly before they arrive home.
+Zones can also be created to heat or cool only the areas that the occupants use most frequently.
+Other areas, such as guest bedrooms, will not be heated on cooled until necessary.
 According to ENERGY STAR, a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy, programmable thermostats can save consumers about $180 per year in energy costs.

-- Tankless water heaters — which save energy by heating water only when needed — are comparable in cost to traditional gas water heaters but are 30% more efficient, according to the U.S. Department of Energy.
+- Tankless water heaters are designed to save energy by heating water only when needed.
+They are similar in cost to traditional gas water heaters but are 30% more efficient, according to the U.S. Department of Energy.

-- Lighting can make up 10-20% of the total electrical usage of the home.
-Installing an automatic dimmer, which adjusts to the home owner’s needs based on time of day or occupancy, will lower electricity bills and increase the life expectancy of light bulbs.
+- Lighting can make up 10% to 20% of the home's total electrical use.
+Installing automated dimmers, timers and smart bulbs could lower electricity bills and increase the life expectancy of light bulbs.

-- Blinds and drapes can be programmed to close during the hottest part of the day to block out the sun; keeping the house cooler.
-In the colder winter months, they can open up to allow the sun in to warm the house, which helps regulate the room temperature.
+- Blinds and drapes can be programmed to close during the hottest part of the day to block out the sun, which works to cool the home.
+In the colder winter months, they can open up to allow the sun in to warm the house and help regulate the room temperature.

-By incorporating technologies that help make your home operate more efficiently, ENERGY STAR estimates that home owners can save $200 to $400 annually on their energy bills.
+By incorporating technologies that help make homes more efficient, ENERGY STAR estimates that home owners can save $200 to $400 annually on their energy bills.

 To learn more steps that you can take to improve your home’s efficiency, visit ENERGY STAR’s website.